 How to Effectively Communicate with the Subconscious Mind

-Now that the subject is in an alpha state and maybe even generating a few theta waves, the subconscious mind is ready to be programmed.
-At this point, suggestions and visualizations are used to send effective messages to the subject's subconscious mind to facilitate the desired change.
 In some cases, old belief systems may need to be let go of or core issues may need to be dealt with.
 If the old belief systems are left intact, our mind may be conflicted trying to reconcile two opposing beliefs systems and our results will likely reflect that.
 So it's important to bring the beliefs held in our subconscious mind into alignment with the desires of our conscious mind.
 First, we let go of beliefs or core issues that created the unwanted behavior in the first place, and then we go about the task of influencing our subconscious mind to help us create the desired behavior.

 A Quick Summary

-So again, hypnosis is a natural state characterized by an extraordinary state of relaxation in which there is a heightened awareness and focus and an increased responsiveness to suggestion.
-First a relaxed state of mind (an alpha state) needs to be induced.
+So again, hypnosis is a natural state of mind characterized by an extraordinary state of relaxation in which there is a heightened awareness and focus and an increased responsiveness to suggestion.
+First, a relaxed state of mind (an alpha state) needs to be induced.
 This is usually accomplished during an induction where suggestions are given to relax.
 The simple act of following the given suggestions helps to focus the mind.
 Once a deep state of relaxation and focus is achieved, the mind is ready to accept suggestions.
 Metaphors, direct suggestions, and visualizations are used to communicate with the subconscious to help create the desired change.
 Sometimes old belief systems need to be discarded or core issues need to be resolved in order for the desired change to be effective.
 That's it in a nutshell.